-4.1.
-Simulation Study Results
+4.2.1.
 Bias

-Figure 1 shows the median bias corresponding to scenarios with 30% non-compliance, by cost distributions (left to right) and levels of correlation between the two outcomes, for sample sizes of n = 100 (upper panel) and n = 1000 (lower panel).
-With the larger sample size, for all methods, bias is negligible with normally distributed costs, and remain less than 5% when costs are Gamma-distributed.
-However, when costs follow an Inverse Gaussian distribution, and the absolute levels of correlation between the endpoints are high ( $\pm 0.8$ ), the uBGN approach results in biased estimates, around 10% bias for the estimated incremental cost, and between 20 and 40% for the estimated INB.
-With the small sample size and when costs follow a Gamma or Inverse Gaussian distribution, both unadjusted Bayesian methods provide estimates with moderate levels of bias.
-With 70% non-compliance (Figure A3 in the Supplementary file), the unadjusted methods result in important biases which persist even with large sample sizes, especially for scenarios with non-normal outcomes.
-For small sample settings, uBN reports positive bias (10 to 20%) in the estimation of incremental QALYs, and the resulting INB, irrespective of the cost distribution.
-The uBGN method reports relatively unbiased estimates of the QALYs, but large positive bias (up to 60%) in the estimation of costs, and hence, there is substantial bias in the estimated INB (up to 200%).
-The unadjusted Bayesian methods ignore the positive correlation between the confourning variable and both the treatment received and the outcome.
-These methods therefore provide estimates of the casual effects that exceed the true values, i.e. have a positive bias.
-By contrast, the BFL and the 3sls provide estimates with low levels of bias across most settings.
+Fig. 1 shows the median bias corresponding to scenarios with 30% non-compliance, by cost distributions (from left to right) and levels of correlation between the two outcomes, for sample sizes of n = 100 (Fig. 1(a)) and n = 1000 (Fig. 1(b)).
+With the larger sample size, for all methods, the bias is negligible with normally distributed costs and remains less than 5% when costs are gamma distributed.
+However, when costs follow an IG distribution, and the absolute levels of correlation between the end points are high (± 0.8) , the uBGN approach results in biased estimates: around 10% bias for the estimated incremental cost, and between 20% and 40% for the estimated INB.
+With the small sample size and when costs follow a gamma or IG distribution, both unadjusted Bayesian methods provide estimates with moderate levels of bias.
+With 70% non-compliance (Fig. A3 in the on-line supplementary file), the unadjusted methods result in important biases which persist even with large sample sizes, especially for scenarios with nonnormal outcomes.
+For small sample settings, model uBN reports positive bias (10-20%) in the estimation of incremental QALYs, and the resulting INB, irrespectively of the cost distribution.
+The uBGN method reports relatively unbiased estimates of the QALYs, but large positive bias (up to 60%) in the estimation of costs and, hence, there is substantial bias in the estimated INB (up to 200%).
+The unadjusted Bayesian methods ignore the positive correlation between the confounding variable and both the treatment received and the outcome.
+These methods therefore provide estimates of the causal effects that exceed the true values, i.e. have a positive bias.
+By contrast, the BFL and the three-stage least squares methods provide estimates with low levels of bias across most settings.